Robust Trust: Multiple States

 \begin{proposition}[Binary Action Solution] Suppose that \autoref{ass:binary-action-gener} holds.
 If $\al\neq \alh(\tauv)$, then the optimal solution exists, is unique, and is robustly rationalizable.
 In particular, if $\al>\alh(\tauv)$, then all messages are trusted, $T=\Delta(\Omega)$; if $\al<\alh(\tauv)$, then no messages are trusted, $T=\{\mu_0\}$.
 If $\al=\alh(\tauv)$, both full trust and no trust are optimal and robustly rationalizable.

 \end{proposition}

-By \autoref{prop:coarse-solution}, generically, the optimal solution is remarkably stark: either all or none of the adviser's messages are trusted.
+By \autoref{prop:coarse-solution}, generically, the optimal solution is stark: either all or none of the adviser's messages are trusted.
 This is in contrast to the binary-state case with a rich strategy space, where the trust region expanded continuously with the alignment probability (\autoref{prop:trust-change}).

-Notably, only the aggregate quantities $L(\tauv)$ and $G(\tauv)$ enter the definition of the trust region; the detailed distribution of relative payoffs $\tauv$ is irrelevant.
+Notably, only the aggregate quantities $L(\tauv)$ and $G(\tauv)$ matter for the determination of the trust region; the detailed distribution of relative payoffs $\tauv$ is irrelevant.
 The threshold $\alh(\tauv)$ is minimized at $L(\tauv)=G(\tauv)$, in which case $\alh(\tauv)=1/2$.
-Hence, if $\al<1/2$, the agent never trusts the adviser, regardless of $\tauv$.
-This is driven by the coarseness of the strategy space: by \autoref{thm:viable}, for any $\al>0$, the agent can sometimes trust the adviser when the number of actions is unbounded.
-By contrast, for a given $\al>1/2$, the trust condition $\alh(\tauv)<\al$ is equivalent to $(L(\tauv),G(\tauv))$ lying in the cone defined by the two linear inequalities
+Hence, if $\al<1/2$, the agent never trusts the adviser, regardless of $\tauv$.\footnote{This conclusion is driven by the coarseness of the strategy space; we know from \autoref{thm:viable} that, for any $\al>0$, the agent would optimally use a non-trivial trust region if the state space and her action space were sufficiently rich.} By contrast, for a given $\al>1/2$, the trust condition $\alh(\tauv)<\al$ is equivalent to $(L(\tauv),G(\tauv))$ lying in the cone defined by the two linear inequalities

 Thus, in binary decision problems, the adviser is beneficial only when the expected gains and losses of one action relative to the other are not too far apart.